Your cart is empty

 Discounted premium brands via a members-only buying club.

 Rather than sending you a box, WineDrops gives you access to trade prices on recognisable labels.
-Whispering Angel, Bollinger, established names at real discounts (often 30 to 50 per cent below retail).
+Whispering Angel, Bollinger, established names at a discount (often a decent amount below retail).
 The app is well designed.
 You pick every bottle yourself.

 Where it falls short: This is a discount buying club, not a discovery service.
 You are buying brands you already know at better prices.
 No curation, no educational context, no expansion.
 The recommendation engine predicts more of what you have already bought.
 Popular bottles sell out fast.